API V1

-This document contains API reference information and describes how to access and interact with the SambaStudio Swagger framework.
+This document contains SambaStudio API version 1 (V1) reference information.
+It also describes how to access and interact with the SambaStudio Swagger framework.

 Online generative inference